k5cents/models-markets/README.md

 track record of accuracy over the last decade.
 Furthermore, they make the top-line output of their model free to the public.

-The goal of these mathematical forecasting models, [according to Silver](https://fivethirtyeight.com/features/how-the-fivethirtyeight-senate-forecast-model-works/), is “not to divine some magic formula that miraculously predicts every election.
+The goal of these mathematical forecasting models is, [according to Silver](https://fivethirtyeight.com/features/how-the-fivethirtyeight-senate-forecast-model-works/), “not to divine some magic formula that miraculously predicts every election.
 Instead, it’s to make sense of publicly available information in a rigorous and disciplined way.”

 ### Model Inputs

-FiveThirtyEight’s 2018 House and Senate models incorporate four types of quantitative data:
+FiveThirtyEight’s 2018 model incorporates four types of data:

 1.  **Polling:** District level polling.
 [FiveThirtyEight rates pollsters](https://projects.fivethirtyeight.com/pollster-ratings/)